OBDS-Training/Help/content/en/docs/linux/files-and-directories/permissions/index.md

 The `chmod <permissions> <file_or_directory>` command can be used to modify the permissions on individual files and directories.

+Most commonly, changes in file permissions are made to:

+- Make script files executable.
+- Make valuable files (e.g., raw sequencing data) read-only, to avoid accidentally deleting them.

+{{< alert icon="🛑" text="Do not change file permissions to give other users access to your own files and directories.
+Instead, contact the system administrators to request project directories that are set up with shared access for collaborators." />}}

 File permissions can be described in two formats:

 - the _alphabetical_ notation,